UC-Davis-molecular-computing/scadnano-python-package/README.md

     or
     https://www.liquidweb.com/kb/install-pip-windows/.

-    First, check your version of `pip` by typing
+    Once pip is installed, or if you believe it is already installed, check your version of `pip` by typing
     ```
     pip --version
     ```